Fly masks and other things to help protect your horse’s head this summer

-We’ve already covered a selection of the best fly rugs for this spring/summer 2019 (SS19).
+We’ve already covered a selection of the best fly rugs for this spring/summer.
 However, with a host of fly masks available for our horses, it makes you wonder which one could be best and why.
 While we can’t particularly answer this question as each horse is different, we can suggest a few items that we believe may be suitable.
 We’ve also included a tried and tested review for the Absorbine Ultra Shield Masks.

 One of last year’s most prominent sellers was the Shires Fine Mesh Fly Mask, available with or without ears.
 This ergonomically shaped mask fastens with velcro under the cheekbones to fit securely, with fleece edging to protect from rubbing.
 This mask offers up to 60% UV protection from the sun along with raised seems to lift the mask from the horse’s eyes.

-It’s recommended to remove the horse’s fly net at least once a day to allow your horse time without the mask on.
+You should remove the horse’s fly net at least once a day to allow your horse time without the mask on.
 For youngsters, it’s advisable to start by allowing the horse to graze with the net on for only a few hours each day.
 Gradually moving up each session time until he, or she, is ready for all-day wear.

 Fly masks come in all shapes and sizes.
 Modern-day masks tend to fit over the ears, eyes and can extend to the nose.
 However, the fly traditional fly fringe is still a popular choice for owners who have a horse who doesn’t like the mesh covering.